Log Home Plans

 Here are some plans that represent a sample of the homes we have designed and built over the years.

 One of them might be just what you are looking for, but more likely, you will find one to use as a starting point and adapt it to suit your own needs.
 In fact some of the plans shown here were developed just that way!
-You should also have a look at our Planning and Pricing page.

 The Fundy Cottage - 880 sq. ft.